|John and Gerry's Orchids of Britain and Europe|

 length of time it has been known

 to the orchid world, its true status and range are still not fully understood

-and where regular study of the taxon have really only served to confer on
+and all the years of study of the taxon have really only served to confer on

 it several additional synonyms.
 These include O. mascula ssp speciosa (Mutel) Hegi 1909, O. mascula ssp signifera (Vest) Soo 1927 and O. mascula ssp acutiflora (Koch) Quentin 1993.